Daivik1520/SAM-v2/README.md

   - `config/settings.py` contains adjustable parameters such as token limits, temperature, and UI preferences.
 - Audio & TTS
   - Voice and output volume can be adjusted via voice or UI slider.

+Troubleshooting
+- Missing files warnings
+  - First run may warn about `user_commands.json` or `hotwords.json`.
+Defaults are used; you can provide custom files later.
+- Permissions
+  - Power and display actions may require admin rights or elevated PowerShell session.
+- Brightness on external monitors
+  - Not all external displays support programmatic brightness changes.
+Use device controls if voice control doesn’t work.
+- Audio device selection
+  - If the wrong device is controlled, set your default output device in Windows Sound settings.
+- Microphone issues
+  - Ensure microphone is enabled, selected as default, and not muted.
+Consider reducing input noise.

+FAQ
+- Can I run it on macOS/Linux?
+  - Core features may work, but system controls are implemented for Windows 10/11.
+- How do I package it?
+  - You can experiment with `pyinstaller`:
+    ```bash
+    pyinstaller --noconsole --onefile SAM.py
+    ```
+    Review generated spec and include UI assets as needed.
+- Does it need internet?
+  - Voice recognition and AI responses may use online services; system controls work locally.

 Security & Privacy
 - Secrets: `.gitignore` excludes `data/encryption.key`, databases, logs, caches, and virtualenv.